 The publishing industry has never been so competitive.
-Legitimate editors, agents, and publishers don’t have the time—or the patience—to waste reading a manuscript that is full of typos or less forgivable errors, or one that is poorly written, or one that simply is not compelling.
+Legitimate editors, agents, and publishers don’t have the time—or the patience—to read a manuscript that is full of typos, poorly written, or simply not compelling.

-And—the most valuable aspect of this course—we move from theory to practice.
+Best of all, we move from theory to practice.
 We dive in and do it for real.
 Your work.
-My feedback as a professional editor.
+My feedback.
 There’s no teacher as effective as actual experience.
 You don’t learn to swim by reading swimming theory—you learn to swim by diving into the water and doing it.
+And there are no sharks allowed here.
+I do not bite.

 Writers who think they are ready to take the next step and want feedback on their work